jueyang/jueyang.github.io/_posts/posts/2018-12-22-index-dot-html.md

 2016

 > You are about to get to know Jue Yang, a playwright who made this website and lived <a href="/resume">other lives</a>.
 Below are some of my plays.
 I am in the process of finding ways to share plays on the internet without compromising copyrights.
-Until then, feel free to ask me for a script sample and read my thoughts from time to time.</h1>
+Until then, feel free to ask me for a script sample and read my thoughts from time to time.

 > Jue Yang is a playwright with tech tendencies.